Deenbe/aws-labs/neptune/neptune.md

 **Note: The above CloudFormation script requires you to have an existing SSH-keypair on your account**

-The following script automatically generates a Neptune Cluster, with 1 Instance.
-It also generates all of the networking, IAM policy stacks and route tables to create Neptune in a different VPC.
-However, as per recommendations please test on a different account with appropriate backups and also review in detail before using in any production environment.
+The above CloudFormation script automatically generates a Neptune Cluster with 1 instance.
+The CloudFormation script also generates all required networking, IAM policy stacks and route tables to create Neptune resources within a different VPC.
+However, as per recommendations, please test on a different account with appropriate backups and review in detail before using within any production environment.

 **Note: For Sydney Summit, we will have provisioned the accounts with an existing SSH-keypair already to save time.**